Ah, survey data – the lifeblood of statistical analysis. It’s like a treasure trove of insights waiting to be unearthed and admired.

 ChartExpo is here to save the day – and probably your eyes from going cross-eyed.

-This nifty Excel add-in takes the boring out of data analysis.
+This nifty add-in takes the boring out of data analysis.
 Then turns it into a colorful and interactive experience that will impress even the most skeptical stakeholder.

 Let’s use this employee training survey example to learn how to analyze survey data.
 This is a post-training survey that consists of the following questions;